Ultimate Guide To Famous Landmarks and Attractions in Germany

 the cupola of Weiskirche

-In 1745, the brothers Johann Baptist and Dominikus Zimmermann were commissioned to build a massive pilgrimage church on the site.
-The cost almost led to the bankruptcy of the Steingaden Abbey.
+n 1745, the talented brothers Johann Baptist and Dominikus Zimmermann were commissioned to construct a magnificent pilgrimage church on the site, a venture that nearly bankrupted the Steingaden Abbey due to its colossal cost.

 Address: Wies 12, 86989 Steingaden